tnrich/fuse-box-create-react-app/packages/fuse-box-react-scripts/template/README.md

 export default Header;
 ```

-This ensures that when the project is built, Webpack will correctly move the images into the build folder, and provide us with correct paths.
+This ensures that when the project is built, FuseBox will correctly move the images into the build folder, and provide us with correct paths.

 This works in CSS too: